Atenaaragaw/WK5-fraud-detection/README.md

 1. **Activate Environment:** `.\venv\Scripts\Activate.ps1`
 2. **Install Dependencies:** `pip install -r requirements.txt`
 3. **Run Pipeline:** Execute the `notebooks/modeling.ipynb` for the full training suite.

+## 🏛️ Executive Summary: Fraud Detection System
+Objective: To develop a high-precision machine learning pipeline that identifies fraudulent e-commerce transactions while minimizing friction for legitimate customers.

+## 1. The Challenge
+The initial data revealed a massive class imbalance (approx. 90% legitimate vs. 10% fraud).
+Standard statistical models (Logistic Regression) failed completely, yielding 0% recall on fraud.
+This necessitated a sophisticated, non-linear approach to protect revenue.

+## 2. The Solution: "Advanced Ensemble Intelligence"
+We implemented a Random Forest Classifier optimized through GridSearchCV and Stratified Cross-Validation.

+Precision: 0.74 — When the system flags fraud, it is correct 74% of the time.

+AUC-PR: 0.6870 — A massive improvement over the 0.091 baseline, showing superior ability to distinguish risk in imbalanced environments.

+Robustness: Integrated SMOTE to balance training data and comprehensive Try-Except blocks for data ingestion reliability.

+## 3. Key Behavioral Drivers (The "Why")
+Using SHAP Explainability, we identified the specific behaviors that trigger fraud alerts:

+Device Velocity (device_freq): The single strongest predictor.
+Fraud is highly correlated with "device-sharing," where one device is used to access multiple accounts in a short window.

+Signup Maturity (time_since_signup): High-risk transactions occur almost immediately after account creation.

+Channel Risk (source): Specific marketing channels show a significantly higher density of fraudulent activity.

+## 4. Strategic Recommendations
+To immediately reduce fraud losses at Adey Innovations, we recommend:

+Velocity Throttling: Implement a hard block or 24-hour hold on any device associated with more than two unique User IDs.

+Friction-Based Authentication: Trigger mandatory Multi-Factor Authentication (MFA) for users with less than 30 minutes of "account age" if their purchase value exceeds a specific threshold.

+Source-Based Auditing: Re-evaluate marketing spend on the "sources" identified by SHAP as high-risk to eliminate bot-driven referral traffic.